timschott/interview-prep/ds/ml-conceptual.md

     * that our data is linearly separable
     * that our residuals share a fairly constant variance (homoscedasticity)
     * that our data are independent
-    * that for a fixed value of X, Y is normally distributed
+    * that for a fixed value of X, Y is normally distributed (gaussian)
   * what is homoscedasticity
     * the variance of residuals is constant throughout a model
   * what are some considerations about what features to hand off to a linear model